VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 1 - Install the lastest debian image [from here] (https://beagleboard.org/latest-images).

-Note: The Probot Project is working on a beaglebone black with debian 8.2 (jessie).
+Note: The Probot Project is working on a BeagleBone Black with debian 8.2 (jessie).

 2 - The HDMI port causes interference on the functioning of the USB port and some Encoders GPIO's.
 To disable it, remove the # in front of the cape_disable command on the /boot/uEnv.txt so it looks like: